edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

 ![](common-config-images/EdgeX 2.x Configuration bootstrapping flowchart.png)

 ## Proposed Design
 The configuration settings that are common to all services will be partitioned out into a separate common configuration source.
-This  common configuration source will be pushed into the Configuration Provider by a new service.
-When the Configuration Provider is not used this new service will provide the common configuration via a RESTful endpoint.
+This  common configuration source will be pushed into the Configuration Provider by a new `core-common-config` service.
+When the Configuration Provider is not used the `core-common-config` service will provide the common configuration via a RESTful endpoint.

 During bootstrapping, each service will either load the common configuration from the Configuration Provider or via URI to some endpoint that provides the common configuration.
 This could be the new service's REST endpoint.
 Each service will have additional private configuration, which may overwrite and/or extend the common configuration.